Skimmeroni/Appunti/Matematica4AI/LinAlg/Spaces.typ

 ]

-Given a vector space $V$, a set $W$ is said to be a *subspace* of $V$ if it's a subset of $V$ and it's itself a vector space (with respect to the same operations defined for $V$).
+Given a vector space $V$, a set $W$ is said to be a *subspace* of $V$ if it's a subset of $V$ and it's itself a vector space with respect to the same operations defined for $V$.

+#theorem[
+	Let $V$ be a vector space.
+To prove that a set $W$ is a subspace of $V$ it suffices to prove that it is a subset of $V$ and is algebraically closed with respect to the same operations defined for $V$.
+] <Subspace-proven-by-being-algebraically-closed>
+// #proof[
+// To be added
+// ]

 #exercise[
 	Consider the vector space $RR^(3)$.
 Prove that the set $W_(1)$ is